Classical guitar

 The term modern classical guitar sometimes distinguishes the classical guitar from older forms of guitar, which are in their broadest sense also called classical, or more specifically, early guitars.
 Examples of early guitars include the six-string early romantic guitar (c.
 1790 – 1880), and the earlier baroque guitars with five courses.

 The materials and the methods of classical guitar construction may vary, but the typical shape is either modern classical guitar or that historic classical guitar similar to the early romantic guitars of Spain, France and Italy.
-Classical guitar strings once made of gut are now made of materials such as nylon or fluoropolymers (especially PVDF), typically with silver-plated copper fine wire wound about the 3 lower-pitched strings, which are D, A and low E in standard tuning.
+Classical guitar strings once made of gut are now made of materials such as nylon or fluoropolymers (especially PVDF), typically with silver-plated copper fine wire wound about the 3 lower-pitched strings, which are (descending) D, A and low E in standard tuning.

 A guitar family tree may be identified.
 The flamenco guitar derives from the modern classical, but has differences in material, construction and sound.